meaton212/Raman_Code_Analysis/README.md

 ## Data format

+Data can be saved in any text based file, such as .txt, .csv, .dpt, etc....
+The file type is defined by the user in the type_ variable in the input section

-Currently, the data files must have no header, and only list the data in Delimeter can be defined in the
+Currently, the data files must have no header, and only contain the raw data

+The first column in the data is the raman shift (in cm<sup>-1</sup>) and must be the same for all the spectra.

+Each additional column is the intensity data corresponding the the raman shift in the first column.
+Each column is a unique spectra.

+The data can be separated by any delimeter.
+The delimeter is defined in the delim variable by the user in the input section

 ## Inputs